hilarioxprt/Big-Data-and-cloud-computing/README.md

-# my_data_analysis — Spark-based Big Data ML & Analysis Exercises
+# my_data_analysis — Spark-based Big Data ML & Analysis work

 This repository contains concise, runnable Apache Spark examples (PySpark) and a focused notebook demonstrating practical big-data analysis and ML-ready preprocessing.
 The examples are implementation-agnostic so you can run them locally, on a cluster, or in cloud notebooks (Databricks, EMR, etc.).
 Update paths and commands to match your environment.